OpenPecha/WeBuddhist/README.md

-# OpenPecha Frontend
+# Webuddhist

-This is the frontend application for the OpenPecha platform, designed to manage and interact with Buddhist texts in the OpenPecha format.
+This is the frontend application for the Webuddhist platform, designed to manage and interact with Buddhist texts in the pecha format.

 ## Prerequisites

-- Node.js (v18 or higher)
+- Node.js (v20 or higher)
 - npm (v9 or higher)

 ## Installation